parthpower/adventures-with-bots/README.md

 It took `ngrok` + `flask` for the slack slash command handler.
 Except for the complexity of exposing a local webserver, the slack bot isn't any harder than the discord bot.
 Actually, easier since it doesn't require a slack specific library, and is literally an HTTP POST handler that responds with some JSON.

 Exposing a webserver to public internet **safely** isn't free or simple or easy.
-I am not a professional in this area so let me know if I'm wrong about it in the [issues](https://github.com/parthpower/adventures-with-bots/issues) or [@parthpower](https://twitter.com/parthpower)
+I am not a professional on edge deployment or whatever it is called, let me know if I'm wrong! [issues](https://github.com/parthpower/adventures-with-bots/issues) or [@parthpower](https://twitter.com/parthpower)

 Free options are,
 1. Open port 80, 443 on your router, add some DDNS, get certs from LetsEncrypt, try to add some security, and hope nobody attacks.
-2. Run-on free tier instances. e.g. GCP/OpenShift etc
+2. Run-on free tier instances. e.g. GCP/OpenShift/Heroku etc
 3. Trust `ngrok` with your "secret" slack data.

 Having said that, since the `discord` bot didn't require any open ports, it feels a lot easier than slack bots!
 I mean, I can even run that form my non-rooted phone!